Call for Editor-in-Chief

 Systematic Reviews vs Narrative Reviews

 A systematic review is a high-level process that collects and critically analyzes multiple research studies or papers on a clearly formulated question using explicit methods to identify, select and critically appraise the primary research.
 Systematic reviews differ from narrative reviews in that narrative reviews tend to be mainly description and do not involve a systematic search of literature and are often based on author selection.
-The EAL is comprised of only systematic reviews.
+The EAL is composed of only systematic reviews.

 Scoping Reviews